Invasor (horse): 2006 Season

 After training in Florida, Invasor was sent to Dubai to compete in the UAE Derby, running into traffic problems but coming on again to end up only a half length behind the 3rd and 2nd horses, albeit far from the winner, Discreet Cat (owned by the competing Godolphin Stables).
 Returning to the United States, he returned to the track in May to win the Grade I Pimlico Special by 1¼ lengths over Wanderin Boy, after stalking the leader through most of the race.
 On July 1, Invasor won the Grade I Suburban Handicap by 4 lengths at Belmont Park.
 On 6 August, he won his third straight Grade I race, holding off a hard-charging Sun King to win a photo finish in the Whitney Handicap at Saratoga.
 Invasor was pointed to the Jockey Club Gold Cup but developed a fever a week prior to the race, so his trainer decided to skip it and point him to the Breeders' Cup Classic to be run in November 2006.

 Though he was now owned by a sheikh and raced in the United States, Invasor was Uruguay's national hero.
 In Uruguay, whenever the horse ran, people flocked to their nearest simulcast provider.
 "There was great anticipation here for the Jockey Club Gold Cup," said Pablo Roig, editor of Uruguay Turf Line.
 "Here in Montevideo, we follow all his races through the OTB simulcasts, and the people are enjoying all his victories."

 "In Uruguay, soccer is our main sport," said Luis Costa Baleta, a horse owner from a long-time Uruguayan racing family.
 "Whenever the national team plays, the entire country stops to watch the match.
 Since Invasor has gone to the United States, every time he runs, all the simulcast halls are crowded with people who come to see him and bet on him.
 They shout and cheer for him as if Uruguay was playing in the finals of the World Cup.
 They treat the horse as if he were still their own.
 No one can imagine what it's like.
 He's become a national hero."

 The racing journalist and writer Miguel Aguirre Bayley wrote: "In my opinion, Invasor excelled because of his refined qualities, his endurance, and his outstanding intelligence.
 Invasor may well become one of the best racehorses in the history of the American Turf."

 2006 Breeders' Cup

 On November 4, 2006, Invasor, ridden by Fernando Jara, won the $5 million Breeders' Cup Classic at Churchill Downs, Kentucky.
 The field included favored Bernardini, second favorite Lava Man, and European three-year-old champion George Washington.
-Invasor, under the guidance of the 18-year-old jockey Jara, passed Bernardini in the home stretch to win by a length.
+Invasor, going 8-wide, under the guidance of the 18-year-old jockey Jara, passed Bernardini in the home stretch to win by a length.
 This win essentially secured the Eclipse Awards for Older Male Horse and Horse of the Year.
 He also effectively secured a Grand Slam of horse racing, as he had won the previous year's local Triple Crown and then secured the Classic.